-- (2.)
-Amount represents reimbursement of income taxes incurred by Mr. Marquez during 2007 in connection with relocation expenses paid by us. - (3.)
+(2.)
+Amount represents reimbursement of income taxes incurred by Mr. Marquez during 2007 in connection with relocation expenses paid by us.

+(3.)
 Amounts for Mr. Filton and Ms. Osteen consist of premiums paid by us in connection with long-term disability insurance coverage for all years presented.
-For all years presented, amounts for Mr. Alan B. Miller consisted of \$163,226 of interest charges calculated in connection with cumulative advances funded in connection with split-dollar life insurance agreements, as discussed in Split Dollar Life Insurance Agreements, included herein, and \$8,879 of premiums paid by us in connection with long-term disability insurance coverage.
+Amounts in 2009 for Mr. Alan B. Miller consisted of \$163,226 of interest charges calculated in connection with cumulative advances funded in connection with split-dollar life insurance agreements, as discussed in Split Dollar Life Insurance Agreements, included herein, and \$7,716 of premiums paid by us in connection with long-term disability insurance coverage.
+For 2008 and 2007, amounts for Mr. Alan B. Miller consisted of \$163,226 of interest charges calculated in connection with cumulative advances funded in connection with split-dollar life insurance agreements, and \$8,879 of premiums paid by us in connection with long-term disability insurance coverage.